Team254/cheesy-parts/README.md

 To run Cheesy Parts locally:

 1. Create an empty MySQL database and a user account with full permissions on it.
-1. Populate `config/environment.rb` with the parameters for the development environment.
-This file is overwritten on deploy with the parameters in the Rakefile, so it's okay to set the development values in it and then forget about it.
+1. Populate `config.json` with the parameters for the development and production environments.
+Set `enable_wordpress_auth` to false and `members_url` to blank; they are used for a single sign-on (SSO) mechanism specific to Team 254.
 1. Run `bundle install`.
 This will download and install the gems that Cheesy Parts depends on.
 1. Run `bundle exec rake db:migrate`.
 This will run the database migrations to create the necessary tables in MySQL.